 My Favorite Easy 4-Step Sloppy Joe Recipe

-- 1 medium bell pepper red or yellow, diced
+- 1 medium green pepper (green capsicum) - red or yellow, diced

 - 1 tablespoon mustard